 Giles Cooper, Chairman

-It is with great pleasure that I welcome you to the official website of the EABF and of the Royal Variety Performance.
+It is with great pleasure that I welcome you to the official website for both the Royal Variety Charity and the Royal Variety Performance.

 Our annual fundraising event, the Royal Variety Performance, consistently attracts the biggest stars from all around the world and with the wonderful support of our Royal Family, the show remains one of the major events in the entertainment industry's worldwide calendar.